DPotoyan/Statmech4ChemBio/3_ensembles/ensemble_overview.md

   $$

 - This relation shows that fluctuations in $ X $ are directly linked to the second derivative of the partition function, a fundamental result of statistical mechanics.

-### **Smallness of Fluctuations in the Thermodynamic Limit**

-- For macroscopic systems, fluctuations in extensive variables are typically small relative to their mean values.
-Examples include:

 #### **Energy fluctuations (Canonical Ensemble):**